Target will keep stores closed on Thanksgiving for good - NewsBreak

 That forced shift appears to have been fortuitous.

 U.S. holiday sales last November and December rose 8.2% in 2020 from the previous year, according to The National Retail Federation, the nation’s largest retail trade group.
-The trade group predicts 2021 could shatter that record, growing between 8.5% and 10.5%.Holiday season poses major test for Biden economy
+The trade group predicts 2021 could shatter that record, growing between 8.5% and 10.5%.CDC advisers support expanding COVID-19 vaccine boosters to all adults

 Americans, able to get the same offers over a broader timespan relieving some of the stresses that go hand in hand with the holidays, appeared to embrace the change.